 - Medical conditions.
 If you are also dealing with serious medical conditions, does the rehab offer supervision and assistance with those conditions?

 - Visitation and family therapy.
 Are family members or friends allowed to visit you during the program?
 This can be especially important if you’ll be in long-term rehab for months as opposed to days or weeks.
-It’s also critical for some individuals to be able to begin family therapy to heal relationships with loved ones or for family to begin to learn about the addiction cycle and recovery too.
+It’s also critical for some individuals to be able to begin family therapy to heal relationships with loved ones or for the family to begin to learn about the addiction cycle and recovery process too.

 - Aftercare and discharge planning.
 What is the process for planning your transition from inpatient treatment to outpatient treatment through to a return to “regular” life?
 Support at this critical juncture is important to ensure long-term success with sobriety goals.